cafo678/LeiCS/README.md

 This time in 3rd person and with some animation.
 This also implements a simil GameplayAbility System.

-# Currently working on AI, may not funciton correctly

 Left Stick: Movement
 Right Stick: Camera